 Seventhly, the course of development is capable of a major flexibility that consists in a shift or modification of the ultimate objective.
-In biology this is the familiar fact of adaptation; in depth psychology it may be illustrated by sublimation: in cognitional activity it appears in the manner in which inquirers, often enough, begin from one problem only to find themselves by the logic of issues forced to engage in the solution of another.
+In biology this is the familiar fact of adaptation; in depth psychology it may be illustrated by sublimation; in cognitional activity it appears in the manner in which inquirers, often enough, begin from one problem only to find themselves by the logic of issues forced to engage in the solution of another.

-Mojor flexibility appears to coeffict with minor flexibility, for the former involves a shift in the objective while the latter rests on the fixity of the objective.
+Major flexibility appears to conflict with minor flexibility, for the former involves a shift in the objective while the latter rests on the fixity of the objective.
 However, this difference is merely descriptive.
-In minor flexibility, there is at work the determination of the development that rests on the initial manifold.
-This determination exhibits potency as the ground of limitation.
-But potency is also the ground of finality, and from this viewpoint it heads to ever fuller realizations.
-Moreover, a higher integration is characterized only partially by its systematization of an underlying manifold;

-on an adequate account, it is the emergence of a solution to the compound problem of systematizing a coincidental manifold in a given milieu or context; and this solution consists in a set of conjugate forms that are related not only to one another within the integration but also to other instances of the same type outside the integration.
+In minor flexibility there is at work the determination of the development that rests on the initial manifold.
+This determination exhibits potency as the ground of limitation.and But potency is also the ground of finality, and from this viewpoint it heads to ever fuller realizations.
+Moreover, a higher integration is characterized only partially by its systematization of an underlying manifold, it is a set of conjunate forms, and it underlying manifold; on an adequate account, it is the emergence of a solution to the compound problem of systematizing a coincidental manifold in a given milieu or context; and this solution consists in a set of conjugate forms that are related not only to one another within the integration but also to other instances of the same type outside the integration.

-In the light of the foregoing considerations, a development may be defined as a flexible, linked sequence of dynamic and increasingly differentiated higher integrations that meet the tension of successively transformed underlying manifolds through successive applications of the principles of correspondence and emergence.
-However, lest this prove a more jumble of words, let us add to the illustration of parts of the definition a few illustrations of the whole.
+In the light of the forewoing considerations, a development may be defined as a flexible, linked sequence dynamic and of increasingly differentiated higher integrations that meet successively transformed the tension of/underlying manifolds through successive applications of the principles of correspondence and emergence.
+However, lest this prove a mere jumble of words, let us add to the illustration of parts of the definition a few illustrations of the whole.